AscendingPassage.com HOME PAGE.

 Then gradually, as we walked on, we saw it in

-profile, shorn of its nose--flat-nosed like a death's head--but having
+profile, shorn of its nose, but having

 the secret thought which these men of old contrived to incorporate and